-Junior students participate in increasingly complex projects utilizing brick, concrete, and concrete block construction in shop and live building projects.
+Junior students participate in a series of increasingly complex projects utilizing brick, concrete, and concrete block construction both in shop and on live building projects.
 Students use modular planning for layout and installation of windows, doors, and lintels, reinforcing and bonding.
 Students are shown basic tile layout and installation.